dreikanter/ruby-bookmarks/README.md

 - [Visual Studio Code](https://code.visualstudio.com) — Redefined code editor from Microsoft with [Ruby debugging support](https://marketplace.visualstudio.com/items?itemName=rebornix.Ruby).

 ### Code quality analysis
-- [sonarlint-intellij](https://github.com/SonarSource/sonarlint-intellij) - An IDE extension that helps you detect and fix quality issues as you write code.
+- [sonarlint-intellij](https://github.com/SonarSource/sonarlint-intellij) — An IDE extension that helps you detect and fix quality issues as you write code.
 - [RuboCop](https://github.com/bbatsov/rubocop) — a Ruby static code analyzer, based on the community Ruby style guide.
 - [Guard plugin for RuboCop](https://github.com/yujinakayama/guard-rubocop) — allows you to automatically check Ruby code style with RuboCop when files are modified.
 - [RubyCritic](https://github.com/whitesmith/rubycritic) — a gem that wraps around static analysis gems such as Reek, Flay and Flog to provide a quality report of your Ruby code.

 ### Environment management

-- ★ [rbenv](https://github.com/sstephenson/rbenv) — a tool to pick a Ruby version for your application and guarantee that your development environment matches production.
+- ★ [rbenv](https://github.com/sstephenson/rbenv) — A tool to pick a Ruby version for your application and guarantee that your development environment matches production.
 Put rbenv to work with Bundler for painless Ruby upgrades and bulletproof deployments.
 - [rbenv-vars](https://github.com/sstephenson/rbenv-vars) — an rbenv plugin that safely sets global and per-project environment variables.
-- [RVM](https://rvm.io) — a command-line tool which allows you to easily install, manage, and work with multiple ruby environments from interpreters to sets of gems.
+- [RVM](https://rvm.io) — A command-line tool that allows you to easily install, manage, and work with multiple Ruby environments from interpreters to sets of gems.
-- [chruby](https://github.com/postmodern/chruby) — a tool that changes the current Ruby.
+- [chruby](https://github.com/postmodern/chruby) — A tool that changes the current Ruby.

 ### Ruby distributions